 Launched the first MP Project under a management team that was reorganized in 1980 Developed Mandom terminology such as "Oyakudachi (Dedication to Service)," "Seikatsusha (Consumers)," "Shopping area" and "Push to pull."

 Revised the Mission, and formulated VISION2027 which outlines where the Company aspires to be in 2027, the 100th anniversary.

-results by offering new grooming options
+Created a market and expanded results by offering new grooming options